PanthaNIS/G10-Project/demo.nischalpantha.com/wp-content/plugins/loginizer/readme.txt

 3. Loginizer Brute Force Settings page

 == Changelog ==

+= 1.7.0 =
+* Compatible with WordPress 5.9
+* [Feature] [Pro] Added option to choose recaptcha.net instead of google.com for countries that do not support google
+* [Bug Fix] [Pro] Fix to email the correct unblock time when an IP is blocked for extended hours.

+= 1.6.9 =
+* [Bug Fix] [Pro] Fix to not show Loginizer 2FA Security Settings in Edit Account page in WooCommerce Customer area.
+It will be shown in Security (registered by Loginizer) tab instead.

 = 1.6.8 =
 * [Feature] Added option to export failed login attempts to CSV file.